MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/common-response-description.md

 manager: "stevelom"
 ---
 # Common Response Description
-The response to a [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] URL request includes the status of the request and one or more resources that contain location, imagery, or route information.
-The resource information that is returned depends on the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] URL that is used and the parameter values that are provided with it.
+The response to a Bing Maps REST Services URL request includes the status of the request and one or more resources that contain location, imagery, or route information.
+The resource information that is returned depends on the Bing Maps REST Services URL that is used and the parameter values that are provided with it.
 For example, a [Locations](../rest-services/locations-api.md) URL returns one or more Location resources that provide location information based on the values in the URL request.

- The following tables describe the common fields that are returned in the response to a [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] URL request.
+ The following tables describe the common fields that are returned in the response to a Bing Maps REST Services URL request.
 For more information about specific resource content, see the API reference for the Locations, Imagery, and Routes APIs.

 ## Response
  The Response container for a request provides the following information.